Exploring Financial Benefits: How New Market Tax Credits Impact Investors and Underserved Communities

 Beyond the base 39% tax credit, many NMTC transaction structures include features that enhance total investor returns.
 Some structures return a portion of the original investment to investors after the seven-year compliance period concludes—typically 10% to 25% of the initial investment—creating additional value beyond the tax credits themselves.

-NMTC investments provide portfolio diversification benefits that contribute to overall investment performance beyond standalone returns.
-The program’s return drivers—federal tax legislation rather than market performance—create low correlation with traditional asset classes including stocks, bonds, and real estate.
+NMTC investments offer portfolio diversification benefits that enhance overall investment performance.
+The program’s return drivers—federal tax legislation rather than market performance—result in a low correlation with traditional asset classes, including stocks, bonds, and real estate.
 This low correlation reduces overall portfolio volatility when NMTC investments are included in diversified allocations.

 Capital Access and Below-Market Financing for Businesses